saebyulpark/Mel2word/README.md

 - **PrettyMIDI:** A Python library for handling MIDI files.
 Install it using `pip install pretty_midi`.
 - **Google Drive Mounting:** If using Google Colab, mount your Google Drive for file access.
 Follow the provided steps in the Colab notebook.

-Certainly!
-Here's a brief addition to your README file:

----

 ## Attached Files